xblku/my-deploy-scripts/snippets/runner-autoscaling.md

 # runner autoscaling

-Captured 2025-05-14.
+Captured 2025-05-22.

-Context: build cache was never hit because the lockfile was copied after the sources.
+Context: the runner image rebuilt from scratch on every job.